aeon-toolkit/aeon/docs/getting_started.md

 A multivariate time series is made up of multiple series or channels, where each observation is a vector of related recordings in the same time index.
-An example would be a motion trace from a smartwatch with at least three dimensions (X,Y,Z co-ordinates), or multiple financial statistics recorded over time.
+An example would be a motion trace from a smartwatch with at least three dimensions (X,Y,Z coordinates), or multiple financial statistics recorded over time.
 Single multivariate series input typically follows the shape `(n_channels, n_timepoints)` by default.
 Algorithms may have an `axis` parameter to change this, where `axis=1` assumes the default shape and is the default setting, and `axis=0` assumes the shape